core-wg/resource-directory/draft-ietf-core-resource-directory.md

 directory registration entry.
 It is also possible for an RD to fetch Web Links from endpoints and add them as resource directory registration entries.

-At the first registration of a set of entries, a "directory resource" is created, the location of which is returned to the registering endpoint.
+At the first registration of a set of entries, a "registration resource" is created, the location of which is returned to the registering endpoint.
 The registering endpoint uses this registration resource to manage the contents of the registration entry.